Surveillance program for electric ants

 Conducting regular surveillance for electric ants is vital to prevent the spread of this serious pest.

-Formal surveillance by Biosecurity Queensland field officers uses a range of techniques that consist of both food lures and traps using a three-dimensional approach—that is, looking not just on the ground but also up into trees, and on and in houses.
+Formal surveillance by Biosecurity Queensland field officers uses a range of techniques that consist of both food lures and traps using a three-dimensional approach—that is, looking not just on the ground but also up into trees.

 A variety of these techniques are used to ensure the tiny pest is detected if it is present, including:

-Footpath and targeted surveillance are efficient and effective methods of detecting electric ant in residential areas.
+Footpath and targeted surveillance using on-ground lures are efficient and effective methods of detecting electric ant in residential areas and you may see our field officers carrying out this activity in your suburb.

 To attract the ants, field officers use hotdog sausage lures that are attached to pink taped wooden skewers.
 These lures do not contain chemicals and are safe if a pet accidentally consumes them.